markvl/www.vlent.nl/content/weblog/2017/devopsdays_day1.md

 [Video on of this talk on YouTube](https://www.youtube.com/watch?v=4_cqgwXfgus)

-# Keynote: Building Bridges with Effective DevOps --- Katherine Daniels (former: Etsy, future: Travis CI)
+# Keynote: Building Bridges with Effective DevOps --- Ryn Daniels (former: Etsy, future: Travis CI)

 According to research, after 10 years in the industry ('mid career'), 56% of the women left have the industry.

 There are six causes for burnout identified by Dr. Christina Maslach: disconnection of workload, control, rewards, fairness, values or community.
-Katherine adds "disconnection of the industry itself" to that list.
+Ryn adds "disconnection of the industry itself" to that list.
 Some possible causes: being the only women in ops, being the only ops engineer in a company.
 In general: feeling like being "the only one".